Machu Picchu Launches New Website After Covid-19

 I copied and translated below the new health protocols for entering the ruins and other archaeological sites in Peru.

-MINISTRY OF CULTURE DEVELOPS A HEALTH PROTOCOL FOR MUSEUMS AND ARCHAEOLOGICAL SITES OF THE COUNTRY
+PERU MINISTRY OF CULTURE DEVELOPS A HEALTH PROTOCOL FOR MUSEUMS AND ARCHAEOLOGICAL SITES

-The Ministry of Culture draws up guidelines and protocols for health for receive visitors in the country's museums and archaeological sites, according to the measures established by the central government in the context of the emergency national.
+The Ministry of Culture draws up guidelines and protocols for health for receive visitors in the country's museums and archaeological sites, according to the measures established by the Peru government

 In addition, the establishments will provide information to visitors about the safety and health measures that all must comply to avoid and prevent the spread of COVID-19.
 Among the necessary and mandatory measures are: